A Warm Welcome to The Chickens, Ducks & Other Poultry Pages

 Fast-forward to a couple of years ago and I took on my allotment.
 Growing my own vegetables and actually becoming self-sufficient to a degree fanned the smoldering dream back into life.

-You can buy her books direct from Broad Leys Self Sufficiency as well as our book, written by me John Harrison and my daughter Cara, Backgarden Chickens & Other Poultry
+You can buy our book on keeping poultry, written by me John Harrison and my daughter Cara, Backgarden Chickens & Other Poultry

 Next was a bit of a battle with the local council, which resulted in permission to keep poultry on the allotment.
 Our small back garden wasn’t really suitable for a number of reasons but mainly our cats.
 It's not that the cats would hunt the chickens but that the cats are phobic about large birds after living for three years by the seaside and being subject to attack by seagulls.
 Hence the great keeping chooks on the plot war with the authorities.